 Shinjuku

 The Tokyo Metropolitan Government Building in Shinjuku has a free observation deck that provides breathtaking views of Tokyo and beyond.
+In the evenings, the building also hosts a free projection mapping light show on the exterior of the building, featuring lights, music, and animated visuals.

 Kabukicho is an entertainment district in East Shinjuku known for its nightlife, bars, clubs, restaurants, adult entertainment, and the famous red-light district.